StephBerg86/cool-story-bro-FE/README.md

 # Week 6 practice assessment

-## Learning goals & some tips

-For transparency and clarity, these are the learning goals we will be testing:

-#### Frontend

-- Basic knowledge of React
-  - components
-  - props
-  - useState
-  - useEffect
-  - event listeners & handlers
-- Routing & dynamic routing using react-router-dom
-- Making a reducers that transform the redux state
-- Using selectors to take state from the redux store and use it in your components
-- Dispatching actions from your components to change the redux state
-- Seperating reducers & actions & selectors
-- Using async actions (redux thunk)
-- Sending GET / POST / PATCH and DELETE requests using axios
-- Setting an authorization header with a JWT to make an authorized request

-#### Backend

-- Connecting to a remote DB like an ElephantSQL instance
-- Generating models & migrations using sequelize-cli
-- Doing database validation using sequelize models (e.g. allowNull: false, unique: true)
-- Implementing hasMany, hasOne and belongsTo relations
-- Adding foreign keys to models in migrations
-- Adding relations to sequelize models
-- Generating seed data using sequelize-cli
-- Creating, updating & deleting records from the database using sequelize models
-- Querying the database using sequelize models
-- Eager loading related models using sequelize `include`
-- Implementing GET / POST / PATCH / DELETE routes in express
-- Sending responses with express
-- Setting status codes to responses in express
-- Seperating routes using the express Router
-- Using the auth middleware to manage authorization for routes in express

 ## What are we building?

 We are building a webapp where people can have their own homepage and post stories.
 It is called `Cool story bro`.
 It has multiple pages